-Query letter follow up is an often asked question by new travel writers.
+Query letter follow up is often a mystery to new travel writers.
 Should you follow up with an editor or shouldn't you?

-Freelance travel writing is mysteriously shrouded in a whole litany of rules and do’s and ‘don’ts.
-I believe that many of these rules are not necessarily constructive and many are downright counterproductive.
+Freelance travel writing is shrouded in a whole litany of rules and DO’s and ‘DON’Ts.
+I believe that many of these rules are not constructive and many are downright counterproductive.

-While perusing several books on freelance writing, I noticed all the experts said to contact the editor about 2-4 weeks after you’ve sent your query.
+While reviewing books on freelance writing, I noticed all the experts said you should contact the editor about 2-4 weeks after you’ve sent your query.
 The purpose of doing this is to remind the editor of your query and see if they’re interested in your story.